 1. Go to Start and search for cmd.

-3. Type powercfg /batteryreport and hit enter, it will save the battery report in System32 directory but you can change the location by using this command-
+3. Type powercfg /batteryreport and hit enter, it will save the battery report in the System32 directory, but you can change the location by using this command-

-powercfg /batteryreport output “c:\batteryreport.html this will save the report in the root of C drive.
+powercfg /batteryreport output “c:\batteryreport.html will save the report in the root of the C drive.

-It will show you detailed information about your battery including cycle counts, recent usages, usages history, capacity etc. You can even calculate the battery health in percentage.
+It will show you detailed information about your battery, including cycle counts, recent usage, usage history, capacity, etc. You can even calculate the battery health in percentage.

 Battery health in percentage = (Full charge capacity/design capacity) x100

 Do Not Do High-Performance Tasks Without Connected to a Power Source